 So here how this day went!

-The day started early as we had dook our tour for 10:30 in the morning so that would leave us with plenty of time to visit Rotorua.
+The day started early as we had booked our tour for 10:30 in the morning so that would leave us with plenty of time to visit Rotorua.

 We drove to the ticket office grabbed our ticket and after waiting for a little we hopped on the bus for a 15 minutes ride inside the Alexandre’s (the family that owns the land) property to the Hobbiton.
 I won’t lie during the drive I had teary eyes.

-After 15 minutes we finally arrived on the movie set.
+After 15 minutes we finally arrived at the movie set.
 There the guide told us that the first thing he’ll do is destroyed our childhood dreams.
 And he kind of did…

 Also, another thing that is worth mentioning is that this is a movie set, not an amusement park!
 Which mean that there are not people dressed as hobbits(es) walking around and pretending to live there.
 The place is more like a museum and I personally appreciate that tremendously.
 Both the Alexander family and Peter Jackson wanted to keep it as it was for the movies and that what they’ve done.